ITensor/website/docs/classes/iqtensor.md

      (Recall that Arrows can be either `In` or `Out`; multiplying a QN by `In` flips its sign while `Out` leaves a QN's sign unchanged.)

-  4. The flux is the sum of these QN * Arrow products, which is again a QN.
+  4. The divergence is the sum of these QN * Arrow products, which is again a QN.

 * `dir(IQTensor T, IQIndex I) -> Arrow`